yangfangs/physpetools/README.rst

 **2.How the 16s RAN database to created?**

-The 16s RAN database was created by `SILVA <https://www.arb-silva.de/>`_ rRNA database project (version: SILVA SSU 123.1 release) with sequences haven been truncated.
+The SSU rRAN database was created by `SILVA <https://www.arb-silva.de/>`_ rRNA database project (version: SILVA SSU 123.1 release) with sequences haven been truncated.
 Means that all nucleotides that have not been aligned were removed from the sequence.